sce/flot/API.md

 round tick interval size.
 Then it generates the ticks.

-You can specify how many ticks the algorithm aims for by setting "ticks" to a number.
+You can specify how many ticks the algorithm aims for by setting `ticks` to a number.
 The algorithm always tries to generate reasonably round tick values so even if you ask for three ticks, you might get five if that fits better with the rounding.
-If you don't want any ticks at all, set "ticks" to 0 or an empty array.
+If you don't want any ticks at all, set `ticks` to `0` or an empty array.

-Another option is to skip the rounding part and directly set the tick interval size with "tickSize".
-If you set it to 2, you'll get ticks at 2, 4, 6, etc. Alternatively, you can specify that you just don't want ticks at a size less than a specific tick size with "minTickSize".
+Another option is to skip the rounding part and directly set the tick interval size with `tickSize`.
+If you set it to `2`, you'll get ticks at 2, 4, 6, etc. Alternatively, you can specify that you just don't want ticks at a size less than a specific tick size with `minTickSize`.
-Note that for time series, the format is an array like [2, "month"], see the next section.
+Note that for time series, the format is an array like `[2, "month"]`, see the next section.

-If you want to completely override the tick algorithm, you can specify an array for "ticks", either like this:
+If you want to completely override the tick algorithm, you can specify an array for `ticks`, either like this:

 ```js
 ticks: [0, 1.2, 2.4]